awslabs/sustainability-scanner/README.md

   * an open-source general-purpose policy-as-code evaluation tool which SusScanner builds on top of
 * Python 3.6 or later
   * check version with `python3 -V`
+* [AWS CDK] (https://docs.aws.amazon.com/cdk/v2/guide/home.html), if you use CDK to define your AWS infrastructure.

 ### Getting Started